 Key dates

-• 1722 - Jakob Roggeveen, navigator for the Dutch West India Company, lands on the island on Easter Sunday and names it Paasch-Eyland (Easter Island)
+- 1722 - Jakob Roggeveen, a navigator employed by the Dutch West India Company, lands on the island on Easter Sunday and names it Paasch-Eyland (Easter Island)

-• 1859 - 1863: at a time when depopulation of the island was already considerable, following previous contact with Europeans, raids by slave traders from Callao in Peru led to the deportation of around 1,500 Rapa Nui inhabitants to the guano quarries of the Chincha Islands, and caused a fracture in the transmission of cultural knowledge.
+- 1859 - 1863: at a time when depopulation of the island was already considerable, following previous contact with Europeans, slave traders from Callao in Peru raided the island and deported around 1,500 Rapa Nui inhabitants to the guano quarries of the Chincha Islands.
+This caused a major fracture in the transmission of cultural knowledge.

-• 1864 - installation of the first sedentary Catholic mission on the island.
+- 1864 - installation of the first permanent Catholic mission on the island.

 BibliographY